Kinder Morgan Inc. (KMI) Shares Plummet Below 1-Year High

-Kinder Morgan Inc. (NYSE: KMI)’s stock price has gone decline by -1.15 in comparison to its previous close of 17.41, however, the company has experienced a -2.22% decrease in its stock price over the last five trading days.
+The stock of Kinder Morgan Inc. (NYSE: KMI) has decreased by -0.98 when compared to last closing price of 17.32.Despite this, the company has seen a loss of -1.27% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/02/23 that The 1% Stock-Buyback Tax Hasn’t Slowed Repurchases.
 A Proposed 4% Tax Might.

 Is It Worth Investing in Kinder Morgan Inc. (NYSE: KMI) Right Now?

-Kinder Morgan Inc. (NYSE: KMI) has a higher price-to-earnings ratio of 15.20x compared to its average ratio, and the 36-month beta value for KMI is at 0.92.
-Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 2 rating it as “overweight,” 14 as “hold,” and 2 as “sell.”
+The price-to-earnings ratio for Kinder Morgan Inc. (NYSE: KMI) is 15.18x, which is above its average ratio.
+Moreover, the 36-month beta value for KMI is 0.92.
+Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 2 as “overweight,” 14 as “hold,” and 2 as “sell.”

 Act Now and Secure Your Future in Green Energy!